 To learn more about bed bug infestations and liability for an infestation, you should continue reading and speak with an experienced Maryland bed bug bite lawyer.

 Liability for a Bed Bug Infestation in Maryland

 There are multiple factors that can determine liability for a bed bug infestation.
-In Maryland, a landlord is liable for an infestation if the bed bugs occupied the premises before a tenant moved into the apartment.
+In Maryland, one of the many ways a landlord is liable for an infestation is if the bed bugs occupied the premises before a tenant moved into the apartment.
+A landlord may also be liable for bed bug bites suffered by a tenant when the landlord fails to act quickly once a bed bug infestation is reported.
 However, the laws regarding bed bug infestations in Maryland can change from county to county.
 Our firm can help you determine which set of laws applies to your situation.

-If you are a tenant of Harbor Group Apartment Management and you discover that your apartment is the only one in the complex with bed bugs, the landlord may attempt to blame you for the infestation.
-However, if you reside in a complex where multiple units are struggling with a bed bug infestation, your landlord will be liable for the costs of extermination.
+If you are a tenant of Harbor Group Apartment Management and you discover that your apartment has bed bugs, the landlord may attempt to blame you for the infestation.
+However, if you reside in a building where multiple units are struggling with a bed bug infestation, your landlord will have a much harder time denying liability for the infestation in your apartment.
 Additionally, your landlord may also be responsible for introducing safety measures that decrease the likelihood of an insect infestation.

 Your landlord’s actions can be in violation of several different laws, and our firm is ready to guide you through those legal actions.